pillar-markup/pillar/archetypes/bod-book/sample/Chapters/Chapter1/chapter1.md

 ### Microdown inline extensions

-There is potentially an endless number of extensions one would like to add to Microdown.
+There are potentially endless extensions one would like to add to Microdown.
 Rather than keep inventing new syntax, the generic syntax for inline syntax is:
 `{!extension|par1=value1&par2=value2&par3=value3!}`.
-What the extension does will typically depend on the visitor (LaTeX generation, Text generation, HTML generation etc)
+What the extension does will typically depend on the visitor (LaTeX generation, Text generation, HTML generation, etc)

 Some extensions are already defined in the Microdown library:
 - **footnote|note=some note which goes to the foot**  - adds a footnote the the generated document
 - **citation|ref=somewhere so others can find it** - adds a reference to the generated document

-Note that each extension has the possibility to define a default first key.
+Note that each extension can define a default first key.
 So `{!citation|ref=Duca99a}` can be expressed as `{!citation|Duca99a}`.